perladvent/perldotcom/content/article/extracting-the-list-of-o-reilly-animals.md

   }

 O'Reilly Media, who publishes most of my books, is distinctively known by the animals it chooses for their covers.
 Edie Freedman explains how she came up with the well-known design in [A short history of the O’Reilly animals](https://www.oreilly.com/content/a-short-history-of-the-oreilly-animals/).
 I think I first saw this design on the cover of [sed & awk](https://shop.oreilly.com/product/9781565922259.do); those Slender Lorises (Lori?) are a bit creepy.
+I want to grab the entire list at once, and [Mojolicious](https://www.mojolicious.org) is going to help me do that.

 ![sed & awk](/images/extracting-the-list-of-o-reilly-animals/sed.jpeg)